renehamburger/blinx.js/README.md

 This paragraph contains mostly partial references within Luke chapter 2, which is provided as the overall context on the p-element.
 But in order to recognise 52:9 correctly as a chapter in Isaiah, another wrapper was introduced around it.

-5. The final and most powerful and explicit way to enable correct recognition of a passage is the `bx-passage` or `data-bx-passage` attribute.
+5. The final and most powerful and explicit way to enable correct recognition of a passage is the __`bx-passage`-attribute__:
+    - As a custom attribute: `<span bx-passage="...">...</span>`
+    - As a regular data-attribute: `<span data-bx-context="...">...</span>`

 Similar to the `bx-context`-attribute, it is set to a passage, which will be parsed according to the set language.
 (OSIS-references will always work here, too.)
-The html element `bx-passage`/`data-bx-passage` is attached to will be converted to a `a`-link like all other recognised passages, so it should only contain text.
+The html element it is attached to will be converted to an `a`-link like all other recognised passages, so it should usually only contain text.
 Here's a short example demonstrating the use (and necessity) of this attribute:

 ```html
 In Genesis 1:1 and in the <span bx-passage="Gen 1:2">following verse</span>...